DrakeDong0/DrakeDong0-old.github.io/cv.md

 ## About me

-I'm a grade 12 student at Dr Norman Bethune CI expecting to graduate in June of 2023.
+I'm a first year Electrical Engineering student at the University of Waterloo.
+I'm also looking for intern opportunities for the Winter term of 2024.
 I think school is the most fun when you can compete with your friends.
 In particular, I like working in computer science, and I'm always up to learn more.

 <p>&nbsp;</p>